ambitioninc/kmatch/docs/language_overview.rst

 Language overview
 =================
-KMatch provides a language built around filters that are specified in infix notation as an array or tuple with 3 values.
+K provides a language built around filters that are specified in prefix notation as an array or tuple with 3 values.
 The filters are then combined by operators in prefix notation.

-The first value is the key in the dictionary being matched.
-The second value is the filter operator.
+The first value is the filter operator.
+The second value is the key in the dictionary being matched.
 The final value is the comparison value.
 A filter for when 'value' is greater than '3' looks like this:

 .. code-block:: python

-    ['value', '>', 3]
+    ['>', 'value', 3]

 The following are all valid operators: